-- Has there been a drop in water pressure?
+- Has there been a drop-in water pressure?
 Check the pressure gauge on the boiler.
 The pressure should normally be between 1 and 1.5 bar.
-If the pressure has dropped below 1 bar then you may need to call for an engineer to visit. – See How to increase boiler pressure and check your pressure gauge.
+If the pressure has dropped below 1 bar, then you may need to call for an engineer to visit. – See How to increase boiler pressure and check your pressure gauge.

 - Check you have not accidentally turned off any switches that may be connected to the boiler or heating system